 Before World War II, Vienna had the third biggest Jewish community in Europe after Warsaw and Budapest.
-Most of these 200,000 people were assimilated Jews who contributed immensely to the country's economy, arts, and intellectual life (e.g. Sigmund Freud, Gustav Mahler, Arthur Schnitzler, Stefan Zweig, Ludwig Wittgenstein, Arnold Schoenberg).
+Most of these 200,000 people were assimilated Jews who contributed immensely to the country's economy, arts, and intellectual life (Sigmund Freud, Gustav Mahler, Arthur Schnitzler, Stefan Zweig, Ludwig Wittgenstein, Arnold Schoenberg, to name a few).

-In March 1938, to the jubilation of most Austrians, Nazi Germany annexed the country (Anschluss) and started persecuting the Jewish community.
-While the majority of Austrian Jews managed to emigrate, 65,000 were killed in the death camps or in Vienna.
-By 1945, only a few hundred Jews remained.
+In March 1938, to the jubilation of most Austrians, Nazi Germany annexed the country (Anschluss) without a fight and started persecuting its Jewish community.
+While the majority of Austrian Jews managed to emigrate, 65,000 were killed in the death camps.
+By 1945, only a few hundred Jews remained in Vienna.

 Today, Vienna has about 10,000 Jewish residents, consisting of descendents of Holocaust survivors, Bukharan Jews from the Soviet Union (Uzbekistan, Tajikistan, and Kyrgyzstan) who came in the 1970s and 1980s, and Hasidic Jews from the United States and Israel.
 The latter group forms a lively community with many kosher stores and restaurants in Leopoldstadt / District 2, also known as Matzo Island (Mazzesinsel).

-Designed by Austrian sculptor Alfred Hrdlicka and located right behind the National Opera House, this group of four statues was the first major public memorial in Vienna for the victims of the Holocaust.
+Designed by prominent Austrian sculptor, Alfred Hrdlicka, and located right behind the Opera House, this group of statues was the first major public memorial in Vienna for the victims of the Holocaust.
 The Gate of Violence depicts those who died in concentration camps (left side) and all other casualties of the war (right side).
 Behind it is the bronze figure of a kneeling Jewish man, wearing a kippah and cleaning the street with a brush, as a memory of the humiliation Jews suffered after 1938.

 The two statues in the rear convey a sense of hope.
 First, Orpheus pulls itself free from the underworld, finally, the culmination of the monument: the granite monolith in the back inscribed with excerpts from the 1945 Austrian declaration of independence from Nazi rule.
 Location.